bytefish/bytefish.de/blog/postgresql_interpolation.md

 * [Using IGNORE NULLS With SQL Window Functions to Fill Gaps]

 This reminded me of a project I had in a private repository for two years, which deals with how to do a linear interpolation of values with PostgreSQL.

-It is heavily based on a great article by [Caleb Welton](https://github.com/cwelton):

-* [Time Series Analysis Part 3: Resampling and Interpolation]

-It would be a waste to silo it in a private repository, so I will share it.
+It would be a waste to silo it in a private repository, so I decided to share it.

 The whole project can be found at:

 * [https://github.com/bytefish/PostgresTimeseriesAnalysis](https://github.com/bytefish/PostgresTimeseriesAnalysis)

+The code is heavily based on a great article by [Caleb Welton](https://github.com/cwelton):

+* [Time Series Analysis Part 3: Resampling and Interpolation]

 To reproduce the example, please see the section [How to Reproduce this Experiment](#how-to-reproduce-this-experiment).